Last Updated on April 26, 2023 by Bestusefultips

 Settings > Apps > Find the Bluetooth in system apps > Storage > Clear cache.

-Now find your Bluetooth name and pair it with your phone or tablet.
+Find your Bluetooth name and pair it with your phone or tablet.
 If you can’t see your device’s Bluetooth, refresh your phone list and then try to pair it with a car or phone.

 Settings > Connections > Bluetooth > Paired device > Settings > Forget.